-5.1 Rule Proponent's view
+5.1 Rule proponent's view

-In its Rule change request, the MCE proposed that the Rules should be clarified so that an embedded generator that is already receiving network support payments from a TNSP does not also receive an avoided TUoS payment11.
-In its reasoning, the MCE noted the conclusions of the Stage 2 DSP Review and submitted the Rule change request consistent with those conclusions.
+In its rule change request, the MCE proposed that the NER should be clarified so that an embedded generator that is already receiving network support payments from a TNSP does not also receive an avoided TUoS payment.14 In its reasoning, the MCE noted the conclusions of the Stage 2 DSP Review and submitted the rule change request consistent with those conclusions.
 In particular, the MCE suggested that to provide an avoided TUoS payment in circumstances where there was a network support payment would constitute a double payment to embedded generators.
 This would over-signal the locational and operational incentives and result in higher costs for consumers of electricity.

-The MCE considered the proposed Rule will, or is likely to, contribute to the achievement of the NEO, because it will ensure that providers of non-network solutions are provided with efficient recompense for network support services.
-This will ensure that incentives and obligations for supply side and demand side solutions are balanced so that network businesses are encouraged to adopt the most efficient option.
+The MCE considered the proposed rule would, or would be likely to, contribute to the achievement of the NEO, because it would ensure that providers of non-network solutions are provided with efficient recompense for network support services.
+This would ensure that incentives and obligations for supply side and demand side solutions are balanced so that network businesses are encouraged to adopt the most efficient option.
 Facilitating efficient demand side participation is likely to promote a more efficient balance between investment in networks providing electricity services on the one hand and the efficient use of those services on the other hand.